 - Gap allows up to five coupons per order.
 Not all coupon codes stack.
 Usually a percent-off discount will stack with a dollar-off discount.

-6. Save an additional 8-12% when you pay with discounted gift cards.
+7. Save an additional 8% – 12% on kids’ clothes when you pay with discounted gift cards.

-Because sales, coupons and discounted gift cards aren’t enough, I also shop through a cash-back portal like Ebates or MyPoints and get additional cash back on every purchase.
-If you’re not already using cash-back sites, you can get $10.00 for joining and making your first purchase through MyPoints and another $10.00 for Ebates!
+Because sales, coupons and discounted gift cards aren’t enough, I also shop through a cash-back portal like MyPoints and get additional cash back on every purchase.
+If you’re not already using cash-back sites, you can get $10 for joining and making your first purchase through MyPoints!

 Sometimes all you have to do to save some money is break out of the mold and shop somewhere unexpected.
 Here are some sites that I use to find great back-to-school deals.